syahanp/shipper/README.md

 ### `yarn build`

-generates an optimized version of your application for production.
+generates an optimized application for production.
 This standard output includes:

 - HTML files for pages using getStaticProps or Automatic Static Optimization
 - CSS files for global styles or for individually scoped styles